AnyChart/docs.anychart.com/Basic_Charts/Heat_Map_Chart.md

 * **y** to set the names of rows
 * **heat** to set values

 By default, items are colored automatically according to their values (heats).
-However, you can set the color of each item manually, and in this case the "heat" field can be omitted.
+However, you can set the color of each item manually by adding extra fields to your data, and in this case the "heat" field can be omitted.
 See the [Appearance](#appearance) section to learn more.

-This how working with data fields of the Heat Map chart looks like:
+This is how working with data fields of the Heat Map chart looks like:

 ```
 // create data